RoadieHQ/marketing-site/content/docs/details/permissions/index.md

 ## Structure

-Roadie permissions are made up:
+Role-based access control in Roadie is made up:

 - **Users**: users have Roles which grant them permissions to execute certain tasks within Roadie or view certain information
 - **Roles**: which are attached to users.
 They are groups of policies.